Francis Lieber: Civil War activities

 Lieber sided with the North during the American Civil War, even though he had been a prominent resident of South Carolina.
 Indeed, Lieber was even a slave owner himself, and his brothers-in-law, members of the powerful Oppenheimer (de) family dynasty, owned plantations and slaves in Puerto Rico.
 However, in 1851, Lieber delivered an address in South Carolina warning the southern states against secession.
 One of his sons, geologist Oscar Montgomery Lieber (see below), joined the Confederate army and died at the Battle of Eltham's Landing.
 A second son, Hamilton, who had fought for the Union, lost an arm.

 During the conflict, Francis Lieber was one of the founders and served as the head of the Loyal Publication Society of New York, compiling news articles for dissemination among Union troops and Northern newspapers.
 More than one hundred pamphlets were issued by it under his supervision, of which ten were by himself.
 He also assisted the Union War Department and President Abraham Lincoln in drafting legal guidelines for the Union army, the most famous being General Orders Number 100, or the "Lieber Code" as it is commonly known.
-The Lieber Code would be adopted by other military organizations and go on to form the basis of the first Westernized laws of war.
+The Lieber Code would be adopted by other military organizations and go on to form the basis of the first laws of war in the Western world.
 Lieber's legal legacy is detailed in John Fabian Witt's 2012 account entitled, ironically, Lincoln's Code.
 Law professor Robert Fabrikant takes Witt to task for retitling "a famous legal code, giving it Lincoln's name but knowing full well Lincoln neither wrote the code nor made any contribution to it, knowing full well the identity of the actual author, and knowing equally well that the code at issue has, since its publication more than 150 years ago, always been known by the name of its actual author (and never by Lincoln's name)".